ahtee/best-practices/microservices_with_jre_and_nodejs.md

 amount of functionality provided by the monolith application shrinks until it is completely migrated to microservices.
 This is considered a __careful strategy__.

-- Do not add new features in the monolithic application; this prevents it from getting larger.
+- __Do not add new features__ in the monolithic application; this prevents it from getting larger.
 For all new features, use independent microservices.
-  -  Create microservices organized around business capability, where each microservice is responsible for one topic.
+  -  __Create microservices organized around business capability__, where each microservice is responsible for one topic.
     - A monolithic application usually consists of layers, such as presentation, business rules, and data access.
 You can create a microservice for presentation and create another microservice for business access data.
-The focus is always on functionality and business.
+The focus is always on __functionality and business__.
-      - Use Bounded Context, dividing a complex domain into multiple bounded contexts and mapping out the relationships between them, where a natural correlation between service and context boundaries exists
+      - Use __Bounded Context__, dividing a complex domain into
+multiple bounded contexts and mapping out the relationships between them, where a natural correlation between service and context boundaries exists